 540O Aldevron Tower

 Registered nurses can advance to the Bachelor’s Degree in Nursing (BSN) at North Dakota State University.

-The NDSU RN to BSN program is offered in a blended-learning format.
-On-campus immersions will occur once per semester and all other courses are online.
+The NDSU RN to BSN program is offered in an 100 percent online format.
+Synchronous immersions occur once per semester and all other nursing courses are offered asynchronously.

 The program is designed to recognize the educational and professional experiences that registered nurses possess and build upon that knowledge to transform their practice.

 Completion of the BSN degree will provide the ability to: